-- Anyone working alone must have access to a telephone and ensure that a relative or colleague is aware - The caretaker (or other named person) must be informed of anyone intending to work late and a satisfactory arrangement made for locking up the building - When the caretaker (or other named person) is not present all lone workers, for reasons of security, health and safety, should lock themselves in the building - Staff must not place themselves in danger by challenging intruders or vandals, but mustcall the police for assistance - Staff working alone have a responsibility for making themselves familiar with and following the school's safety procedures and location of safety equipment - If staff rely on mobile phones they must ensure that their network has good reception within school.
+- Anyone working alone must have access to a telephone and ensure that a relative or colleague is aware - The caretaker (or other named person) must be informed of anyone intending to work late and a satisfactory arrangement made for locking up the building - When the caretaker (or other named person) is not present all lone workers, for reasons of security, health and safety, should lock themselves in the building - When the caretaker(or other named person) is not present lone workers should make sure that someone at home knows where they are what time they are expected to return and who to contact should you not have returned by an agreed time. - Staff must not place themselves in danger by challenging intruders or vandals, but must call the police for assistance - Staff working alone have a responsibility for making themselves familiar with and following the school's safety procedures and location of safety equipment - If staff rely on mobile phones they must ensure that their network has good reception within school.
 Although phones can give extra reassurance, they do not provide complete protection and staff should still be alert for their own personal safety at all times - In the situation where two or more people are working in isolated areas of an otherwise unoccupied building, personnel should keep each other informed about their movements